19hours/sg-statutes/Acts/Public Trustee Act.md

 ### Public Trustee may represent minor in certain cases

-5\.—(1) The Public Trustee may, on his own application, or on the application of any other person by summons, be appointed by the court to act as next friend of any minor for the purpose of instituting any suit or proceeding in the name of the minor.
+5\.—(1) The Public Trustee may, on his own application or on the application of any other person made by originating summons or summons, as appropriate, be appointed by the court to act as next friend of any minor for the purpose of instituting any suit or proceeding in the name of the minor.

 [42/2005 wef 01/01/2006]